 The self-publishing author needs to finance their project and have some expertise in most of these fields.
 That’s fine if they are reasonably well off, and have loads of time and a flair for marketing.
 But I believe a writer needs to concentrate on writing, because time and talent are his or her most valuable commodities – and working on the words is probably what he or she would rather be doing anyway.

 Who will handle the rest of the publishing process then?
 A literary agent?
 Unlikely – at least not the kind who has traditionally served professional writers and the industry.
 I foresee a new breed emerging – an agent who will manage all or most of those functions the writer needs to outsource so they can focus on their writing.
 Someone with a book trade background may be well suited to this role, especially if they’ve had experience in both production and marketing, and more so if they understand the nuances of social media.
 A good job, don’t you think, for some of those bibliophiles who are being laid off by the publishers?

 Do you have a publishing question that you would like answered?

 I would recommend you connect with Tim.
 He has a wealth of knowledge to share about the publishing industry and enjoys helping others.

 About Tim Chamberlain

 Tim is Managing Director at Streamline Creative Ltd, which he founded in 1990.
 His work skills include editing, production and project management for independent publishers and self-publishers.
 Streamline Creative is based in Auckland and has clients in New Zealand, USA, the Pacific Islands and Africa.
-Tim can guide and assist you from unedited manuscript to delivery of printed books and other publications.
-Non-fiction and natural history are his specialty areas.
+Tim can guide and assist you with unedited manuscript to delivery of printed books and other publications.
+Non-fiction and natural history are his speciality areas.
 He is also a published writer whose interests are running, photography and travel.
 You can connect with Tim on LinkedIn.